 Sevananda is an independent, local, community-owned store that is operated as a cooperative run by and for our member-owners since 1974.
 What is for sale and how we do business is decided right here, not in a corporate boardroom.
 So we’re responsive to community needs in ways no corporate store can ever be.
 And we’re free to support local events, education and initiatives that promote good food, healthy living and community well-being.
 Become a co-op member, volunteer, or just take a class.
 It ís all part of making our world a little better place to live.

-So many times, a life of service can be admired from afar by those who do not do it themselves.
-But here at Sevananda, you’re taking part in serving your community every time you shop here.
+Sevananda’s name is a term from India’s ancient classical language Sanskrit and means: The Joy of Service.
+This is a really good, even great ideal to live up to.
+So many times, a life of service can be admired from afar by those who do not practice it.
+But here at Sevananda, you are actually taking part in serving your community every time you shop here.
 Your patronage helps fund our Be The Change program, which works with a dozen different non-profits annually.
-Every time you round-up your total to the next dollar at the register or if you shop on the last Saturday of the month, those monies are given directly to those groups.
-Even if your life does not allow for volunteering directly, you can still help these groups serve the many in need, exemplifying the real meaning of community: working together for a shared future and the greater good for all.
+Every time you round-up your total to the next dollar (or more!) at the register those monies are given directly to the organizations.
+Even if your life does not allow for direct volunteering, your donation can help these groups serve many people in need.
+This exemplifies the real meaning of community: working together for a shared future and the greater good for all.

 We also have over 50 local and regional businesses whose products we carry in the store.
 When you buy anything from the local vendors you are assisting these vendors.
 This is a big part of who we are as a community-oriented store.
 Concern for Community is Principle 7 in the co-op principles.
 This is just one of the ways in which we express that principle.
 That’s where Sevananda started out those many years ago.
 We have not travelled far from these ideas and ideals to get to where we are today, and we’re grateful that so many of you have chosen to travel this path with us.